ccorcos/hack/README.md

 heroku create hacker-chet
 ```

-The following command will get the root url for your Heroku webside and put it in your package.json.
-This way the server knows what to inject into the shell scripts.
+The following command will get the root url for your Heroku website and put it in your `package.json`.
+This way the server can inject a root url into the shell scripts.

 ```sh
 npm run init